ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 - Preferred language of the Back Office
 - Preferred date format
-- Preference to enable or disable character counter for Rich Text Fields
+- Option to enable or disable a character counter for Rich Text Fields

 ![User settings screen with new settings](img/2.5_user_settings.png)